Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 IR Directives

 Implement semantic query monitoring.
 Volumetric monitoring does not detect farming.
 Query content distribution analysis — comparing incoming query diversity against expected application behavior — is the detection layer that matters.
 Define what normal query distribution looks like for your model.
 Build alerts for distributional anomaly.
-This requires investment; it does not exist in default API gateway configurations.

 Audit logit-level output exposure.
 APIs returning probability distributions rather than hard labels are 10–30× more vulnerable to efficient extraction.
-Evaluate whether logit-level outputs are necessary for your clients' use cases.
+Evaluate whether logit-level outputs are necessary for your clients’ use cases.
 Where they are not, constrain response granularity.
-This single control meaningfully increases the query cost of surrogate training.

 Define extraction events in your IR playbook.
 Most playbooks do not include model extraction as a defined incident category.
 Without a definition, there is no trigger, no response team, no legal notification threshold, and no board escalation criteria.
-This is a documentation task.
-It should take days, not a project cycle.

 02